home-assistant/addons/mosquitto/DOCS.md

 ### Option: `cafile` (optional)

 A file containing a root certificate.
-Place this file in the Home Assistant `ssl` folder.
+Place this file in the Home Assistant `/ssl` folder and provide the filename without a path.

 ### Option: `certfile`

 A file containing a certificate, including its chain.
-Place this file in the Home Assistant `ssl` folder.
+Place this file in the Home Assistant `/ssl` folder and provide the filename without a path.

 ### Option: `keyfile`

 A file containing the private key.
-Place this file in the Home Assistant `ssl` folder.
+Place this file in the Home Assistant `/ssl` folder and provide the filename without a path.

 ### Option: `require_certificate`

-If set to `true` encryption will be enabled using the cert- and keyfile options.
+If set to `true`, the Mosquitto broker requires clients to provide valid certificates for mutual authentication.
+This is generally not needed when using Home Assistant user credentials, but provides an additional layer of authentication if desired.

 ## Home Assistant user management